 “It is a part of who I am … but it’s by no means who I am,” Laura tells us.
 “It’s not anything that I feel any shame about.
 It’s nothing that I feel any regrets about.
 If anything I need them to know I don’t have a lot of feeling there … it doesn’t do much for me if you’re playing with my boobs.”

-It’s up to you to determine how much you want to tell if you’re interested in someone new.
-Not immediately sharing an early-stage cancer battle you went through 20 years ago is one thing, but dating in your 20s, 30s, or 40s and not disclosing that you may have difficulty getting pregnant due to cancer treatment is obviously a different story.
+Again, it’s up to you to determine how much you want to tell.
+Not immediately sharing an early stage cancer battle you went through 20 years ago is one thing, but dating in your 20s, 30s, or 40s and not disclosing that you may have difficulty getting pregnant due to cancer treatment is obviously a different story.
 You’ll know what feels right.

 3. It’s okay to just have fun!